varshithathirumalachari/Mobile-Application-Development/GUIcomponents/README.md

 ```
 /*
 Program to print the text “GUIcomponent”.
-Developed by:
+Developed by:varshitha A T
-Registeration Number :
+Registeration Number :212221040176
 */
 ```
 ## MainActivity.java File: